Master of Rural Development: Canada

+Nepal

+The M.R.D. program is awarded by Tribhuvan University, through the Faculty of Humanities and Social Science.
+Tribhuvan University is the oldest university of Nepal, which started Rural Development department in 2001.
+The program is designed to give students a thorough understanding of rural development issues in Nepal.

 Ireland

 The M.R.D. program is awarded by National University of Ireland, Galway, through the J.E.
 Cairnes School of Business & Economics, and by University College Dublin through the School of Biology & Environmental Science.

 Sweden

 The M.R.D program is awarded by the Swedish University of Agricultural Sciences, through the Department of Urban and Rural Development.
 The program is focused on rural development and natural resource issues, mainly in the global South.
 It provides both theoretical and practical skills for analysis and action, in order to create a platform both for future careers in sectors focused on development and natural resource management, and for research.

 United Kingdom

 The M.R.D. program is awarded by the University of East Anglia, through the School of Development Studies.